jronallo/iiif-workshop/workshop/image/detailed-example.md

 ## Size

 That's still quite a large image so we can scale the image down.
+In this case the image is scaled down to 500 pixels and the height is scaled proportionally.
+We'll see other examples of possible size values in the next section.

 > <a href="https://iiif.lib.ncsu.edu/iiif/mc00198-008-ff0051-000-001_0001/2016,2280,1884,952/500,/0/default.jpg" target=_blank>https://iiif.lib.ncsu.edu/iiif/mc00198-008-ff0051-000-001_0001/2016,2280,1884,952/<strong>500,</strong>/0/default.jpg</a>